dd9jn/rfc4880bis/crypto-refresh.md

 Argon2 is invoked with the passphrase as P, the salt as S, the values of t, p and m as described above, the required key size as the tag length T, 0x13 as the version v, and Argon2id as the type.

-For the recommended values of t, p and m, see Section 4 of {{RFC9106}}.
+For the recommended values of t, p and m, see {{Section 4 of RFC9106}}.
 If the recommended value of m for a given application is not a power of 2, it is RECOMMENDED to round up to the next power of 2 if the resulting performance would be acceptable, and round down otherwise (keeping in mind that m must be at least 8*p).

 As an example, with the first recommended option (t=1, p=4, m=2\*\*21), the full S2K specifier would be: